27 professional email examples & templates for busy people

 I've completed the first draft of [project/document name] and would love your feedback before finalizing it.

 Please review [specific document/link] and focus on [specific areas where you want input].
-I'm particularly interested in your thoughts on [specific aspect].
+I'm interested in your thoughts on [specific aspect].

 Could you provide feedback by [date]?
 This will help me incorporate your suggestions before the [deadline/next meeting].